ryankortbeek/PageBook/README.md

-## PageBook
+# PageBook
 This repo showcases some of the possibilities that result from using SQL in a host programming language.
-Specifically, PageBook uses a Python interface to SQLite3 via pysqlite.
+Specifically, PageBook uses a Python interface to SQLite3 via pysqlite and is a command line program.

-### Developers
+## Developers
 - Ryan Kortbeek
 - Harsh Shah

-### Installation
+## Installation
 1. Download source (clone repo)

 2. Ensure sqlite3 is installed